Home Alone and other Christmas movie locations you can actually visit

 Among the most treasured Yuletide traditions include bundling up on the couch, sipping hot cocoa, and enjoying a Christmas movie marathon.
 But what if we told you the house in A Christmas Story (1983) and the quaint village where Iris resides in The Holiday (2006) exist in real life?
-Sprinkle some pixie dust on your annual Christmas celebrations, and steamroll the joy for this year’s season by visiting these real-life sets.
+Sprinkle some pixie dust on your annual Christmas celebrations, and steamroll the joy for this year’s season by visiting these real-life filming locations of the most iconic festive movies.

-Jingle All The Way: Rounding up our favourite Christmas movies and their shooting locations
+Jingle All The Way: Rounding up our favourite Christmas movies and their filming locations

 Cleveland, Ohio (A Christmas Story, 1983)